DX-Messages window

 For US stations, Swisslog will add the US State enclosed in square brackets at the end of the spot comments (if found in the embedded FCC database).
 This way you will be able to use the WAS statistic.
 IMPORTANT: Searching US State in the FCC database may affect performance according your computer, number of QSO in your logbook, spot traffic and parallel software being executed along with Swisslog.
 If you experience this o simply don't want to use this feature, it can be disabled in Options / Query US State to the FCC database for DX message and Band Maps windows.

-Swisslog is also able to retrieve the IOTA reference if included in the spot comments in order to use the IOTA statistic.
+Swisslog is also able to identify the references of the following awards if found in the spot comments:

 The following options and functions are available via the pop-up menu (right mouse button):